Chenglinu/blockchain-zokrates-python-zkp/README.md

 3.Fill in the zokrates environment path into ./configure.txt.
 The path can be seen after intsall zokrates.

 4.Needed python3 inculde: flask, tqdm

+5.python main.py to start the blockchain; edit demo.py or python demo.py to register asset and auth on your local pc.